Phalcode/gamevault-docs/docs/client-docs/gui.md

 - At the bottom left of the screen is a button with which you can display the latest news from gamevault or the server's own news.
 - When new news are available the button will be marked with a red badged.
 - News can also be displayed as Markdown.
+- Administrators can edit the server's news with the built-in News Editor (Markdown supported).
+Changes are saved to the server's `news.md` file.

+## Gamepad

+Starting with `v17.0.0`, the client supports **gamepad navigation**.
+Connect a gamepad and use the D-pad or left stick to move the focus between UI elements: the **A** button confirms/activates the focused element and the **B** button goes back.
+A visible focus ring shows the currently selected element while navigating with a gamepad.